KAIMANAWA CLASSIC – 2 or 3 DAY GUIDED HORSE TREK

 Keep your eye out for the collectable trek T-shirts that can be ordered from right here When you complete your registration.
 You will look great on the Trek with your 2018 Collectable Shirt.

-We are able to provide you with a cut lunch each day if you wish to preorder.
-The lunch will be sufficient for the day and consist of Sandwiches, two Muesli bars (or similar) a piece of fruit and a small bottle of drink.
-It will come in a plastic bag so you will need to have a more robust container to carry it with you on the Trek.
+We are able to provide you with a cut lunch each day if you wish to pre-order.
+The lunch will be sufficient for the day and consist of sandwiches, cookie (or similar) a piece of fruit and a small bottle of drink.
+It will come in a bag so you will need to have a more robust container to carry it with you on the Trek.
 The cost for lunches for the three day Trek is $45 or the 2 day Trek $30.
-If you would like to preorder your lunches it is essential that you do so when you register.
-We are not able to take orders for lunches other than on the registration form.
-Unfortunately we are not able to cater for special diets for preordered lunches.
+The lunches are only available if you pre-order with your registration.
+Unfortunately we are not able to cater for special diets for pre-ordered lunches.

-We will supply the Steel Pipe night pens and you bring your electric fence units for your day pens.
-There is grass but we suggest also bringing some hay or whatever you normally feed your horse.
+We plan to use the Argo muster yards as our secure pens so bring your electric fence units or polo pens for your individual pens.
+There is grass but we suggest you also bring some hay or whatever you normally feed your horse.
 FYI big changes in diet may cause your horse to tie up.

 This alpine environment can be hot and dry or wet and very cold, or all 4 in the one day.
 The tracks can go from being hard under foot to slippery.
 We advise you to shoe your horse.
-There will be areas of unsealed roads and metal tracks.
-We will mainly follow bulldozed tracks, motorbike and horse tracks.
+We will mainly follow bulldozed tracks, motorbike and horse tracks but there will be some short sections of gravel road.
 So expect a bit of everything including the odd steep bits on the hill climbs.
 There will be crew on hand and you can always lead your horse for the short distance if you’re unsure.

 The central plateau can be hot and dry or sleet and very cold, and all these things on the same day.
 In this environment its best to be over prepared then lacking especially if it’s wet and cold.
 Check out our suggested gear list below.